-For AI Am I?, Reben uses OpenAI’s GPT, a third generation language processing deep learning model, to develop initial text that he feeds back into the system.
-That produces a description of the work as well as critical commentary about it.
+For AI Am I?, Reben uses OpenAI’s GPT, a third-generation language processing deep learning model, to develop initial text that he feeds back into the system.
+That produces a description of the work and critical commentary about it.
 The fake artist names are generated from a neural network trained on names.
-So, from this initial sample starter text: This sculpture consists of zip ties attached to the links in a nearly hundred foot chain hung across a room, on the floor or from hooks on a wall.
-The zip ties alternate colour from orange to black and the chain is coloured silver.
+So, from this initial sample starter text: This sculpture consists of zip ties attached to the links in a nearly hundred-foot chain hung across a room, on the floor or from hooks on a wall.
+The zip ties alternate colour from orange to black, and the chain is coloured silver.

 GPT develops multi-paragraph analyses, each with a different interpretation.
 I have extracted the main thesis of each output below, but recognize the full text includes formal analyses of the work appropriately tied to these concepts :